 Q: Is there the opportunity to take on paid work after an Associateship?

-A: An Associateship can offer you a way to develop your counselling experience so you will be in a good position to apply for paid positions, either in Warwick University Counselling Service or any other organisation.
-The skills acquired through counselling at the UCS may allow you to demonstrate a range of sought-after competencies such as a capacity to work to brief, focussed contracts and to work efficiently with a range of presenting issues.
+A: An Associateship can offer you a way to develop your counselling experience so you will be in a good position to apply for paid positions, either in Warwick Counselling Service or any other organisation.
+The skills acquired through counselling at the Counselling Service may allow you to demonstrate a range of sought-after competencies such as a capacity to work to brief, focussed contracts and to work efficiently with a range of presenting issues.

 Q: What does a typical day's schedule look like for an Associate?